-Below is an article published by Cyber Citadel Security Lead Rafay Baloch on the technical comparisons between Signal and Telegram messaging services.
+Below is an article published by Cyber Citadel’s Lead Security Researcher Rafay Baloch on the technical comparisons between Signal and Telegram messaging services.
 By Rafay Baloch.

 First and foremost, in security, we rely upon technologies that are secure by default.
 Both, Signal and Telegram support end-to-end encryption (E2E).
 However, Signal has E2E enabled by default, whereas Telegram requires a secret chat to enable E2E on a conversation to conversation basis.
 This makes Telegram’s default conversations even less secure than WhatsApp as E2E is applied by default on WhatsApp for all conversations.
 Telegram describes this lack of default encryption as “convenience”, as Telegram’s normal conversations are encrypted when stored in the cloud and can be synced across multiple devices.
 Their secret chats, have to be backed up manually.